Project-Platypus/J3/README.md

 ## Get It ##

-Pre-packaged distributions are available for Windows.
-Distributions for Linux and Mac will be made available shortly.
+Pre-packaged distributions are available for Windows and Linux.
+Distributions for Mac will be made available shortly.
 All distributions include sample data files you can test.

 ### Windows ###